Fire piston: Southeast Asia and Madagascar

 Fire pistons were invented by Southeast Asians (probably the Austronesian peoples).
 Their use was mostly concentrated in the Austronesian regions, particularly in the Malay Peninsula, the Philippines, Borneo, Sumatra, Java, some of the islands east of Java including Flores, and in Madagascar.
-They are also found in Burma, Thailand, and Laos in Mainland Southeast Asia, as well as parts of Yunnan and in Japan.
+They are also found in Myanmar, Thailand, and Laos in Mainland Southeast Asia, as well as parts of Yunnan and in Japan.

 Fire pistons in Southeast Asia were variously constructed of bamboo, wood, metal, ivory, bone, and horn.
 The main tube was typically around 3.25 in long and 0.5 in in diameter, with a bore size around 0.375 in.
 The end of the tube usually flared out into a small cavity used for holding tinder.
 The tinder used was typically obtained from the leaf bases of palm trees and rattan vines and were usually stored in a tinder box carried along with the piston.
-They were reported to be known as lek phai tok in Thai; and gobek api in Malay (literally "fire mortar and pestle).
+They were known as lek phai tok in Thai; gobek api in Malay (lit. 'fire mortar and pestle'); and sulpakan or sumpak in Tagalog; among other names.

 The antiquity of the fire piston in Southeast Asia is unknown, but it definitely pre-dated the Austronesian colonization of Madagascar (c.
-100-500 AD).
+100–500 AD).
 It was one of the early definite proofs linking Madagascar with a Southeast Asian origin.

 The principles governing fire pistons were also used to construct Southeast Asian piston bellows with bamboo.
 These piston bellows could pump sufficient air into a furnace to produce temperatures high enough to melt metal, which led to the independent development of sophisticated bronze and iron metallurgy in Southeast Asia starting at around 1500 BC.
 Particularly in the development of bronze gongs (e.g. from the Dong Son culture) that were then exported in the ancient maritime trade networks of Southeast Asia.
 These piston-bellows reached as far as Madagascar prior to European contact.
 The bamboo piston-bellows technology was also adopted early by the Chinese, replacing the indigenous Chinese leather-bellows technology completely.